 Have you ever gotten something in your eye that just wouldn’t come out?
 That happened to me the other day.
 After pulling my eyelid and rolling my eye, I decided to hold a wet washcloth over my eyes.
-I usually splash my face, I don’t bother with a washcloth.
-So when I put the warm, almost steaming cloth against my eyes, I felt a rush of comfort that I first felt in a spa.
+When I put the warm, almost steaming cloth against my eyes, I felt a rush of comfort that I first felt in a spa.
 I had forgotten how much I loved the feel of a warm cloth lying on the face.
 I thought, Hey, why don’t I do this more often?
 That’s how I feel about weighted blankets.
 I was given one once in the hospital, and I felt so warm and hugged.
 But then I forgot all about this simple device that made me feel so calm.
 I wondered if I was the only one who loved the weighted blanket, and so started to shop for one.
 As a senior, I wanted to know if it was safe, too.

-Weighted blankets are safe.
+Weighted blankets are safe for all but the frailest seniors.
 They help reduce anxiety.
 They can create a calm, peaceful feeling.
 Seniors can safely use weighted blankets.
 Use a lighter version if the user is weaker than normal.